Bob Skinner

-Robert Ralph Skinner (born October 3, 1931) is an American former professional baseball outfielder / first baseman, manager, coach, and scout, who played in Major League Baseball (MLB) for three National League (NL) teams.
+Robert Ralph Skinner (October 3, 1931 – May 4, 2026) was an American professional baseball left fielder, first baseman, manager, coach and scout.
+He played 12 seasons in Major League Baseball (MLB) for the Pittsburgh Pirates, Cincinnati Reds, and St. Louis Cardinals from 1954 to 1966, and managed for the Philadelphia Phillies and San Diego Padres.
 In all, Skinner spent over 50 years in the game.
-He played for two World Series championship teams, and was an All-Star in two seasons for the Pittsburgh Pirates.
+He won three World Series and was an All-Star in two seasons for the Pirates.

 Early life

-Skinner was born on October 3, 1931, in La Jolla, California.
-He attended La Jolla High School, and played on its baseball team in the outfield.
-He had a .200 batting average as a junior and .302 batting average as a senior, and made an All-League team.
-Pittsburgh Pirate scout Tom Downey saw potential in Skinner because of the way he swung the bat (and Skinner would come to be known for his "pretty swing").
-Downey got Skinner into semi-professional Sunday league baseball so he could further develop.
-Skinner's father, a Spanish and French language teacher, wanted Skinner to go to college so Skinner attended San Diego Junior College.
-He was pursued by a number of scouts after high school, but put them off because his father wanted Skinner to attend college.
-Skinner hit .411 on the school's baseball team.
-He left college after one year, and was signed by Downey to a contract with the Pittsburgh Pirates.
+Skinner was born in San Diego, California, on October 3, 1931.
+He played baseball for La Jolla High School, batting .302 as a senior and making the All-League team.
+Pittsburgh Pirates scout Tom Downey saw potential in Skinner’s swing and got Skinner into semi-professional Sunday league baseball so he could further develop.
+Skinner's father, a Spanish and French language teacher, wanted his son to go to college so Skinner attended San Diego Junior College, where he hit .411 on the school's baseball team.
+He left college after one year, and was signed by Downey to a contract with the Pittsburgh.

 Professional career

-The Pirates signed Skinner as an amateur free agent in 1950 or 1951.
-He had turned down offers from the Brooklyn Dodgers, St. Louis Cardinals, Detroit Tigers and Boston Red Sox to sign with the Pirates.
-Skinner was a left-handed hitter who threw right-handed, was listed as 6 ft 4 in tall and 190 lb.
-He has also been reported at 6 ft 4½ in (1.94 m).
-He had the nickname "Sleepy" with the Pirates.